rocketsciencenerd/biobot-search/README.md

 }
 ```

-The one reason to change here would be the text change and it would report the text change back to the parent.

 - Also, for production ready code, I would have added a few more tests for this new proposed component (SearchBox) and for the SearchResultsTable.

 ## Repo Features